riccovi/Mini-Game/README.md

 # Mini-Game
-A mini game I made for a project
+A mini game I made for a project using just javascript and the P5 library.